- Download our Delhi Schools Guide

 Moving to bustling New Delhi provides plenty of opportunities for expats.
-The low cost of living, rich history and fascinating culture, as well as growing economy, are major drawcards.
-However, as is the case with any expat destination, Delhi has its downsides.
+The low cost of living, rich history and fascinating culture, as well as a growing economy, are major drawcards.
+But, as is the case with any expat destination, Delhi has its downsides too.
 Expats need to consider their safety, cultural differences and the opportunities for children if they want to make an informed decision on moving to Delhi.

 Here are some of the main pros and cons to bear in mind when considering a move to the Indian capital.